joshua-koehler/Inventory_System/README.md

 # Inventory System
-### An mvc.model system with accompanying GUI enabling CRUD operations with intelligent searching.
+### An Inventory system with accompanying GUI enabling CRUD operations with intelligent searching.